Dialectical Behavior Therapy (DBT) for Addiction

 - Interpersonal Effectiveness – This area prompts patients to examine their relationships with others and how the condition for which they’re receiving DBT has factored into their ability to interact with others.
 Patients utilize the skills and coping mechanisms they learn in DBT to improve their communication, emotional contextualization, and understanding of others.
 Some of the practical behavioral tools gained through interpersonal effectiveness include politely refusing others when their requests are difficult to satisfy and asking others for help in a mature, healthy, and tactful way.
 The process is meant to identify and anticipate potentially problematic interpersonal dynamics and work toward techniques to effectively communicate within them.

 - Distress Tolerance – Operating on the initial premise that stress, pain, and inconvenience are inherent parts of life, DBT’s distress tolerance component helps patients effectively and safely process these unpleasant elements without exacerbating their conditions.
 Much of distress tolerance is geared toward helping patients develop healthy and critical yet nonjudgmental responses to external stimuli.
 It teaches patients to accept certain types of unpleasant realities without internalizing them and consuming their whole lives.
-Relying heavily on effectively dealing with crisis, four sets of crisis-survival strategies are taught: distracting, self-soothing, improving the moment, and thinking of pros and cons.
+Relying heavily on effectively dealing with a crisis, four sets of crisis-survival strategies are taught: distracting, self-soothing, improving the moment, and thinking of pros and cons.

 - Emotional Regulation – This tenet of DBT guides participants toward taking an emotional inventory to identify, catalog, and label their feelings while identifying obstacles to change them.
 It also helps patients to react to stressful situations based on analyses and objective examination rather than pure emotion.
 Emotional regulation piggybacks on distress tolerance while increasing positive emotional elements and increasing mindfulness of patients’ current emotional states in moments of personal distress and crisis.